openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 ### Non-Goals

-- Addressing the underlying causes of the failures are not the goal of this enhancement.
+- Addressing the underlying causes of the failures is not the goal of this enhancement.

 ## Proposal